intechstudio/grid-documentation/docs/wiki/more/PBF4-vs-EF44.md

 ### PBF4 Features:

 **Buttons**: Clicky buttons for easy control.
-**30mm Faders**: Shorter faders for a compact module.
+**30 mm Faders**: Shorter faders for a compact module.
 **300-Degree Rotary Potentiometers**: Easier to see the exact position for precise adjustments.

 ### EF44 Features:

-**66mm Faders**: Longer faders offer greater travel distance, allowing for more precise and detailed control adjustments.
+**60 mm Faders**: Longer faders offer greater travel distance, allowing for more precise and detailed control adjustments.
 **Endless Rotary Push-Encoders with Detents**: The encoders click as you turn them, providing tactile feedback with each step, and can be pushed to function as buttons, adding versatility.

 ## Summary